French submarine L'Espoir: Operations in Southeast Asia

 On 13 February 1939, L'Espoir and Phénix began a tour of Annam on the central coast of French Indochina.
 They stopped at Cam Ranh from 14 to 17 February, at Nha Trang from 17 to 20 February, at either Port Dayot or Cam Ranh from 21 to 23 February, and at Tourane from 24 to 27 February 1939.
 They returned to Saigon on 1 March 1939.

 L'Espoir and Phénix departed Saigon on 14 March 1939 and took up their alert posts at Cam Ranh from 15 to 17 March.
 They returned to Saigon on 18 March 1939.

 The two submarines got underway from Saigon again on 1 April 1939 and headed for the Gulf of Tonkin.
 They arrived at Haiphong on 5 April.
 During their stay there, Italy invaded Albania on 7 April 1939, and they received orders to prepare for possible combat operations against Italian forces.
-Departng Haiphong on 12 April, they made a cruise to Hạ Long Bay with a stop at Hòn Gai.
+Departing Haiphong on 12 April, they made a cruise to Hạ Long Bay with a stop at Hòn Gai.
 They then conducted a reconnaissance of the anchorages at Île de la Surprise, Île des Merveilles, and the islet of Appowan.
 After calling at Haiphong from 17 to 19 April 1939, they headed back to Saigon, which they reached on 22 April 1939.
 Their crews then were granted shore leave at Da Lat.

 On 13 June 1939, L'Espoir and Phénix departed Saigon to make a cruise to Hong Kong, where they were due to arrive on 20 June 1939, and then Manila in the Philippines, to pay a courtesy visit to British submariners at the former and American submariners at the latter.
 On the day of their departure, they took part in an exercise with the aviso Savorgnan de Brazza.
 At 12:00 on 14 June 1939, the submarines anchored at Cam Ranh, where they spent the night of 14–15 June 1939.